Unlabeled Signed Graph Coloring: Abstract

 \section{Abstract}

 We extend the work of Hanlon on the chromatic polynomial of an unlabeled graph to define the unlabeled chromatic polynomial of an unlabeled signed graph.
 Explicit formulas are presented for labeled and unlabeled signed chromatic polynomials as summations over distinguished order-ideals of the signed partition lattice.
 We also define the quotient of a signed graph by a signed permutation, and show that its signed graphic arrangement is closely related to an induced arrangement on a distinguished subspace.
+Lastly, a formula for the number of unlabeled acyclic orientations of a signed graph is presented which recalls classical reciprocity theorems of Stanley and Zaslavsky.

-\section{introduction}
+\section{Introduction}

-Philip Hanlon computed the unlabeled chromatic polynomial (proper colorings up to automorphism) of an ordinary graph in \cite{HanlonUnlabeled}, and showed an analogous result to Stanley's reciprocity relating the number of acyclic orientations of a graph to an evaluation of its chromatic polynomial \cite{StanleyAcyclic}.
+Philip Hanlon considered, in the paper \cite{HanlonUnlabeled}, how to count proper colorings of an unlabeled graph, and showed that the chromatic function of an unlabeled graph was a polynomial.
+He additionally showed an analogous result to Stanley's reciprocity relating the number of acyclic orientations of a graph to an evaluation of its chromatic polynomial \cite{StanleyAcyclic}.
 We extend this work to the context of signed graphs, and give a geometric interpretation compatible with the point of view presented by Zaslavsky in \cite{zRoot}.
-We introduce the quotient graph of a signed graph by a signed-automorphism.
+We also introduce the quotient graph of a signed graph by an automorphism.
+Our principal tool is an order ideal of the signed partition lattice which partitions proper colorings by containment in flats of the type-B arrangement.

-Our principal tool is the definition of an order ideal of the signed partition lattice which partitions proper colorings by containment in flats of the type-B arrangement.
-In Proposition \ref{explicitChrom} we give an explicit expression for the signed chromatic polynomial of a signed graph.
-Theorem \ref{explicitUnlab} states the unlabeled version.
+In Proposition \ref{explicitChrom} we give an explicit expression for the chromatic function of a signed graph.
+Theorem \ref{explicitUnlab} states the unlabeled version, i.e., an expression in $k$ for the number of proper $k$-colorings, up to automorphism, of a signed graph.
+In particular we show that the unlabeled chromatic function is a polynomial.
+Section 2.3 describes the quotient graph $\Sigma/\beta$ of a signed graph $\Sigma$ by an automorphism $\beta$, and Theorem \ref{mainunlabeledtheorem} expresses the unlabeled chromatic polynomial as a sum over signed chromatic functions of quotient signed graphs.
 Theorem \ref{unlabeledacycliccounting} enumerates the unlabeled acyclic orientations of a signed graph.
-Section 2.3 describes the quotient graph $\Sigma/\beta$ of a signed graph $\Sigma$ by a signed automorphism $\beta$.